shalafinesa/AWS_grocery/README.md

 Create an `.env` file for the backend:

+- On macOS:

+  - Use nano to create the `.env` file:

+        touch .env

 - On Windows:

-  - Use ni to create the `.env` file and notepad to fill the .env:
+  - Use ni to create the `.env` file

         ni .env -Force
-        notepad .env

-- On Linux/macOS:

-  - Use nano to create the `.env` file:

-        nano .env

-Generate the JWT Secret Key and fill the .env file like in the .env.example:
+Generate the JWT Secret Key
 - To generate a secure `JWT_SECRET_KEY`, run the following command:

       python -c "import secrets; print(secrets.token_hex(32))"

 Example:
-        JWT_SECRET_KEY=094bb15924a8a63d82f612b978e8bc758d5c3f0330a41beefb36f45b587411d4
+  `094bb15924a8a63d82f612b978e8bc758d5c3f0330a41beefb36f45b587411d4`
-- This key will be used to secure user sessions, don't use the key for the example
+- This key will be used to secure user sessions

-- Fill the `FLASK_ENV` with development to work in a local environment:
+- Copy the generated key from your terminal

+Edit the .env file

+- On macOS:

+      nano .env

+  Paste your copied JWT Secret Key into the file like this `JWT_SECRET_KEY=094bb15924a8a63d82f612b978e8bc758d5c3f0330a41beefb36f45b587411d4`

+  Also paste enviroment variable for flask:

       FLASK_ENV=development
+  Exit and save.

+- On Windows:

+      notepad .env

+  Paste your copied JWT Secret Key into the file like this `JWT_SECRET_KEY=094bb15924a8a63d82f612b978e8bc758d5c3f0330a41beefb36f45b587411d4`

+  Also paste enviroment variable for flask:

+      FLASK_ENV=development
+  Exit and save.

 ## Frontend